Alberta and Great Waterways Railway scandal: Long-term effects

 The government won the vote 25 to 14.
 Once the legislation was signed into law by Bulyea, the government immediately wrote cheques drawing on the bond money.
 The Royal, Dominion, and Union banks, where the funds were deposited, refused payment.
 The government sued, and the provincial supreme court ruled in its favour in 1912.
 The Royal Bank subsequently requested that the federal government use its power of disallowance to invalidate the legislation and appealed the supreme court's decision to the British privy council, at the time Canada's highest court of appeal.
 While the federal government declined to act, in 1913 the privy council found that the provincial legislature did not have the authority to confiscate money that had been raised from investors from outside of the province.

 In its objective of smoothing over Liberal divisions, Sifton's succession was only partially successful.
 Rutherford himself became increasingly distant from the party, and ran in the next election as an independent Liberal, opposed to Sifton's government.
-In addition, he offered to stump for the Conservatives across the province if they would agree to not run a candidate against him in his own riding; the Conservatives declined his offer, and Rutherford was defeated.
-He would go on to campaign for the Conservatives in the 1921 election.
-On the other side, Ezra Riley, a leader of the insurgency, resigned his seat in protest of Cushing's exclusion from the new administration; he was defeated in the ensuing by-election by a pro-Sifton candidate.
-It is possible that supporters of Cross would have taken a similar tack, but Sifton brought him back into cabinet before the next election.
+In addition, he offered to stump for the Conservatives across the province if they would agree to not run a candidate against him in his own riding; the Conservatives declined his offer, and Rutherford lost his Strathcona seat to Conservative Herbert Crawford.
+He went on to campaign for the Conservatives in the 1921 election.
+On the other side, Ezra Riley, a leader of the insurgency, resigned his seat in protest of Cushing's exclusion from the new administration.
+He ran as an independent in he ensuing by-election but was defeated by a pro-Sifton candidate, Liberal Archibald McArthur.
+It is possible that supporters of Cross would have also resigned, but Sifton brought him back into cabinet before the next election.
 With the noisiest dissidents neutralized, the Liberals enjoyed a period relatively free of intra-party strife, until the Conscription Crisis of 1917 once again split the party.